cdp1337/coreplus/docs/models.md

 Q: wait wait wait, copying every single record of a table may consume a HUGE amount of resources when performing installations and upgrades.

 A: Yes.

+## Supplemental Models

+Sometimes it can be extremely useful to be able to extend a Model in another component.
+This can be done to provide new control links for another model, add custom scripts to the pre or post save hooks, or even add new columns to the original table.

+To make use of this supplemental system, create a new class in your extending component that matches the rules of `YourComponent_OrignalNameSupplementalModel`

+Where:

+    Some unique name space, usually your component name exactly one "_"
+    the original model base name
+    "SupplementalModel"

+For example if you have a component named Baz and you wanted to extend the User model, your supplemental name should be `Baz_UserSupplementalModel`.

+### Supplemental Properties

+`public static $Schema` can be used to add new columns onto the original model.

+`public static $Index` can be used to add new indexes to the original model.

+### Supplemental Methods

+`public static PreSaveHook($model)` Called prior to save completion.

+`public static PostSaveHook($model)` Called after the model has been saved to the database.

+`public static PreDeleteHook($model)` Called before the model is deleted from the database.

+`public static GetControlLinks($model)` Called during getControlLinks to return additional links in the controls.